 The Bikepark is a dirt jump area and downhill trail, for accomplished cyclists.

-The skills loop offers beginners and new visitors an opportunity to experience typical technical trail features found on the Kitchener trail.
+The skills loop offers beginners and new visitors an opportunity to experience typical technical trail features found on the Outlaw trail.

 World War 1 Replica Trenches